Old Wooden Windows

 Windows have a lot to do with a home or a building’s aesthetic appeal as well as structural functionality.
 It is one of the first elements people notice as they walk pass or walk up to a home.

-These days you can find all sorts of windows from every shape, size and design.
-But there’s nothing like an old wooden window that possesses so much charm and history; in and of itself can be a priceless gem and what more the value it holds when it’s part of an old historical building.
+These days you can find all sorts of windows from every shape, size, and design.
+But there’s nothing like an old wooden window that possesses so much charm and history.
+It, in and of itself, can be a priceless gem, more so when it’s part of an old historical building.

 People who live in homes with old wooden windows sometimes take for granted the significance of such pieces and therefore are more inclined to replacing them rather than finding ways to restore the old window back to its fully functional and elegant state.

 Benefits of Restoring and not Replacing Old Wooden Windows